sympy/sympy/doc/src/guides/solving/solve-ode.md

 You can define the function to be solved for in two ways.
 The subsequent syntax for specifying initial conditions depends on your choice.

-## Define a Function Without Including Its Independent Variable
+## Option 1: Define a Function Without Including Its Independent Variable

 As in the example above, you can define a function without including its independent variable: